synox/mark-as-done-extension/readme.md

 # Mark as Done (Chrome Extension)

 > Mark any page as Done.
-Then all links to that page are marked with a colorful icon.
+All the links to that page will be automatically marked with an icon and colored.
-> This allows you to read through big documentations, while keeping track of the completed pages.
+> This helps you keep track of your reading progress of large documentations or books.

-The following shows a partially read website, with some links marked as done.
+For example, the following shows a partially read website, with some links marked as done.

  ![](images/example.png)